| Cooking Tips & Tricks | Freezing and thawing meat

 Thinly sliced meat will lose more liquid than large pieces.
 Slicing may introduce microorganisms onto meat surfaces, so it is best to cut slices or steaks shortly before cooking.

-Refreezing thawed meat is not recommended.
+Refreezing thawed meat is not generally recommended.
 Each time meat is frozen there is some deterioration of quality; the ice crystals tend to rupture the muscle fibre, breaking down texture and letting juices escape.

 Do not expect poorly frozen, badly stored and roughly thawed meat to give top quality eating results.

 Another option is to cook the defrosted food and then divide into small portions and refreeze once it has stopped steaming.
 Steam in a closed container leads to condensation, which can result in pools of water forming.
 This, combined with the nutrients in the food, creates the perfect breeding ground environment for harmful bacteria.
 It's always best to wait about 30 minutes before refrigerating or freezing hot food.